Accounting Diploma (AC12) Diploma

 Campus Locations: Vidalia, Swainsboro

 The Accounting program is a sequence of courses designed to prepare students for today's technology-driven workplaces.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of accounting theory and practical application necessary for successful employment using both manual and computerized accounting systems.
 Program graduates receive an Accounting diploma.
+The standard curriculum for the Accounting Diploma program is designed for the semester system.
+Students are accepted into the accounting program each semester.
+Full time diploma students beginning Fall semester can complete the diploma within four (4) semesters.
+To graduate, students must earn a minimum of 45 credit hours.

 Requirements